chromaui/chromatic-docs/browsers.md

 ---

-## Review test changes in multiple browsers
+## Verify UI changes across browsers

 When Chromatic tests detect a visual change to a story in any enabled browser you'll get notified.
 For instance, if you have a `TooltipMessage:default` story that is tested in Chrome and Firefox, you'll be notified when changes happen in either Chrome or Firefox.